-- 1. As practice, choose a headline from today's newspaper and search for it. - 2.
-Click News. - Look at some of the search results. - 4.
+- 1. As practice, choose a headline from today's newspaper and search for it. - Click this link, www.google.ca search the story and click News. - 3.
+Look at some of the search results. - 4.
 Show your instructor one of the results you have found.